8 Tips For Supporting A Mate

 TIP #1: It’s easier for a mate to open up while doing an activity.

-It can be intimidating for someone to open up in response to an invitation “to talk”.
-Their mind often goes to wondering what they’ve done wrong.
-It’s much easier for someone to accept an invitation to do an activity.
 Conversations flow better when people are engaged in activity while speaking.
 For hundreds of years men have stood side by side in silence and companionship as they hunted, primarily using their eyes and body to communicate.
 Like hunting, other activities can provide a medium for communication.
 Having something to partially focus on makes tough conversations less intense and opens opportunities for nonverbal communication.

 Here’s some one on one activities for you to consider: throwing a ball, walking, playing cards, fishing, building, crafts, running, gardening, shooting hoops, biking, and hunting...